michael-fratta/deadlihood/README.md

 Now available on Google Play! --> https://play.google.com/store/apps/details?id=com.fractal_developments.deadlihood&gl=GB

-Try it through an in-browser emulator here: https://snack.expo.dev/@mike_fratta/github.com-mikefratta-deadlihood_v2
+If you don't have an Android phone, you can try it through an emulator here: https://snack.expo.dev/@mike_fratta/7b064c

 Other details:

-• cross-platform (though not optimised for iOS or Web) - being it was developed using React Native; in the Expo managed workflow environment
+• developed using React Native; in the Expo managed workflow environment

 • requires no device permissions